 Dismissal and Closure Procedures

-The Governmentwide Dismissal and Closure Procedures guide sets policies for emergency situations including severe weather that prevent significant numbers of employees from reporting for work on time or which require agencies to close all or part of their activities.
-The guide is an attachment to a November 16, 2018 memo to agencies at www.chcoc.gov/transmittals.
+The Governmentwide Dismissal and Closure Procedures guide (at www.opm.gov/policy-data-oversight/pay-leave/reference-materials/handbooks) sets policies for emergency situations including severe weather that prevent significant numbers of employees from reporting for work on time or which require agencies to close all or part of their activities.
 The Office of Personnel Management makes such decisions for the national capital area; elsewhere, they are made by field office heads of individual agencies, coordinated by regional Federal Executive Boards (see www.feb.gov) where they exist.

-The guide reflects the 2018 change for such situations from using the excused absence (or administrative leave) authority to a specific authority called weather and safety leave, as described in Excused Absence in Chapter 10.
+The guide reflects the 2018 change for such situations from using the excused absence (or administrative leave) authority to a specific authority called weather and safety leave.
 Prior to the issuance of the weather and safety leave rules, OPM guidance stated that only those employees with telework agreements containing express language requiring them to work during a closure situation could be denied what was then called administrative leave.
 Under the regulations, all telework program participants will be ineligible for weather and safety leave when a closure is announced except when an exception applies—if working at an alternative worksite would itself be unsafe, or if a telework-ready employee could not have reasonably anticipated the severe weather or other emergency condition and therefore did not take home needed equipment or work.